tran4code/prompt-decomp-tool/README.md

 - "Double each number"
 - "Sort numbers in ascending order"
 - "Reverse the order of items"

+### CSV-specific prompts:
+- "Filter CSV by age greater than 18"
+- "Extract column from CSV data"
+- "Count rows in CSV"
+- "Filter CSV by column value"

 ## Example Test Cases